This article is part of a larger series on POS Systems.

 If you haven’t been performing regular POS reconciliation, it’s OK.
 You’re committing to doing it now, and it’s important that you follow a few best practices for POS reconciliation.
-How often you perform POS reconciliation is up to you; most retailers do it every day if they’re running a high-volume business.
 These tips will help ensure your books are accurate and you’re not losing money.

 - Use integrated credit card processing: When you use the best POS hardware, you should see few errors because they typically include integrated payment processing terminals.
-The less frequent employees have to do manually, the better the odds are of fewer errors.
+The fewer tasks employees have to do manually, the fewer errors you’ll see.

 - Have a manager conduct audits: As the owner, you could perform POS reconciliation, or you could assign the task to a manager, department head, or even your accountant.

-- Open with the same amount of cash every day: Start each day with the same amount of cash to make it much easier to reconcile at the end of the day or shift.
+- Open with the same amount of cash every day: Start each day with the same amount of cash on hand and the same amount of cash in each till.
+This makes it much easier to spot overages and other errors at the end of the day or shift.

 - Be consistent: If you want to do daily POS reconciliation, don’t skip a day.
-You can also do it weekly, bimonthly, or monthly.
+Smaller businesses that process fewer payments may opt to reconcile weekly, bimonthly, or monthly.

-Performing POS reconciliation may be one of the more mundane tasks of a retail business owner’s life, but it’s also rewarding.
-You’ll have better insight into your business’ health, who’s excelling or struggling with sales, what’s selling and what isn’t and, possibly, what’s slowly picking at your profits.
+Performing POS reconciliation may be one of the more mundane tasks of a business owner’s life, but it’s also rewarding.
+You’ll have better insight into your business’ health and see who’s excelling or struggling with sales, what’s selling and what isn’t, and, possibly, what’s slowly picking at your profits.
 By regularly absorbing all the transaction data, you’ll be able to make better-informed decisions for your business.

 You May Also Like …

 - Is your POS easy to use, or are you ready to throw it out the window?
-Consider going with one of the best POS systems on the market.
+Consider switching to one of the best POS systems on the market.

 - Want to make more sales?
 Of course you do.
-Use your retail analytics reports to help you drive sales.
+Learn how your retail analytics reports can help you drive sales.